yaswanthmyneni/quiz-about-bahubali/README.md

-# quiz About Bahubali Movie
+# Quiz About Bahubali Movie
 This is about a quiz about Bahubali Movie, to see how much we know about the movie.

 ## Built with: